mbridak/not1mm/README.md

 ![Bands Configuration Screen](https://github.com/mbridak/not1mm/raw/master/pic/configure_bands.png)

-## Logging WSJT-X FT8/FT4 and FLDIGI RTTY contacts
+## Logging WSJT-X FT8/FT4/ETC and FLDIGI RTTY contacts

-**FT8/FT4 Currently only working for ARRL Field Day.**
+**Digital modes only working for ARRL Field Day, ARRL VHF, and Weekly RTTY**

 not1mm listens for WSJT-X UDP traffic on the Multicast address 224.0.0.1:2237.
 No setup is needed to be done on not1mm's side.
 That's good because I'm lazy.